kowalczewski/Bike/README.md

 NOTE: to run the code you need to download data from Kaggle: train.csv and test.csv.

+Files and folders:
+- bike.py -- main code
+- ./plots
+- submission_best.csv -- data for the best submission without NTT condition
+- submission_condtion_best.csv  -- data for the best submission *with* NTT condition
+- typical_output.out

 Possible improvements:
 - more sofisticated validation method
 - tune more parameters in RF algorithm
+- look for outliers in data
+- more plots: regression, predictions vs data, scatter (3D) plots of features
 - try different ML algorithm?